NingDin/Group-Project1/README.md

 ## Project Descriptions and Ouline
 ## Reaserch Questions to Answer

-Is the canadian and us indexs correlate?
+Is the canadian and us indexs correlated?
 How do US hedgefundmanagers predict/correlate (using sentiment analysis) to the canadian or us market?
-What is the correlations between the tweets and the market?
-Do possitive or negative tweets have a greater correlation with the market?
+What is the correlations between the tweets and the market? (alt we use frequency is the sentiment analysis is too hard) Do possitive or negative tweets have a greater correlation with the market?

 ## Dataset to be used